Bruce Irvin says ‘words can’t explain’ how happy he is to be back in Seattle

 Seattle, likewise, didn’t hold it against Irvin that he had declined a chance to return to Seattle for the playoff stretch drive in 2018 when he was released by Oakland, instead signing with Atlanta, his hometown team.

-Irvin recalled that that was the first season for Jon Gruden with the Raiders and that things didn’t work out the way he’d planned, saying “Gruden is as advertised — crazy man.’’
+Irvin recalled that that was the first season for Jon Gruden with the Raiders and that things didn’t work out the way he’d planned, saying, “Gruden is as advertised — crazy man.’’

-At the time, Irvin said “I was just going through so much that I just wanted to go back to Atlanta because that’s where my family is and that played more into it.
+At the time, Irvin said, “I was just going through so much that I just wanted to go back to Atlanta because that’s where my family is and that played more into it.
 I just wanted to get home and regroup and refresh and be around family.’’

 Having played for two teams since, the Falcons and Panthers, only further reinforced to Irvin how good he had it in Seattle.